gnu-mcu-eclipse/build-scripts/README.md

 Each script will further download the helper script, the project repository, libraries, and all components required to perform the build.

+The scripts generate:
+- a Windows setup
+- an macOS install package
-The result is a Windows setup, OS X install package, or GNU/Linux compressed archive.
+- a GNU/Linux compressed archive